Kevin C. Fitzpatrick

 Following a hitch in the U.S. Marine Corps Reserve, I worked for a string of small-town newspapers.
 In 1991 I moved from the Midwest to New York.
 I’ve worked in comic books, major league baseball, television, magazines, trading cards, website production, and a myriad of other schemes for low pay.
 I own a walking tour company, Big Apple Fanatics Tours.

-My new book is World War I New York: A Guide to the City’s Enduring Ties to the Great War.
-It will be published March 1, 2017, by Globe Pequot Press.
-It is a guidebook to the city during and after World War I. It has more than one hundred locations and twelve maps.
+My lastest book is World War I New York: A Guide to the City’s Enduring Ties to the Great War.
+It was published April 1, 2017, by Globe Pequot Press.
+It is a guidebook to the city during and after World War I. It has more than 150 locations and twelve maps.

-I currently have six books in print.
-My most recent, The Governors Island Explorer’s Guide (Globe Pequot) was published in February 2016.
+I currently have seven books in print.
+The Governors Island Explorer’s Guide (Globe Pequot) was published in February 2016.
 It is the first guidebook to the island that is in New York Harbor.
 It has more than 100 locations included and a full history from the pre-colonial era to today.